bigdoguk/datacleaningproject/README.md

 ### 7. compute average of each variable ("mean", and "std" related features) for each activity and each subject.

 In implementation, splitting on two levels (subject and activity) are applied first, followed by the lapply function to compute column means.
+Code is as below:

 s<-split(subset,list(subset$activity,subset$subject))